junthehacker/saskatoon_hsctf_questions/README.md

 ##### Question 10 - Is it a tree?
 The flag is the animal.
 [Insane]

-How many bits should I remove?
+I require assistance -- tell me how many bits to remove in order to get the image we need.

 Hint: Mr. Kim, Mr. Kim!
 You just remove the 2 least significant (AUDIO TRANSMISSION CUT OFF, PAINFUL SCREAMS FOLLOW.)